mmtk/mmtk-core/tools/tracing/README.md

 -   `mmtk:gcworker_exit()`: a GC worker thread exits its work loop
 -   `mmtk:gc_start()`: a collection epoch starts
 -   `mmtk:gc_end()`: a collection epoch ends
--   `mmtk:process_edges(num_edges: int, is_roots: bool)`: a invocation of the `process_edges`
+-   `mmtk:process_slots(num_slots: int, is_roots: bool)`: an invocation of the `process_slots`
     method.
-The first argument is the number of edges to be processed, and the second argument is whether these edges are root edges.
+The first argument is the number of slots to be processed, and the second argument is whether these slots are root slots.
 -   `mmtk:bucket_opened(id: int)`: a work bucket opened.
 The first argument is the numerical representation of `enum WorkBucketStage`.
 -   `mmtk:work_poll()`: a work packet is to be polled.